33rd Rescue Squadron

 The 33rd Rescue Squadron is part of the 18th Wing at Kadena Air Base, Japan.
-It operates Sikorsky HH-60 Pave Hawk aircraft conducting search and rescue missions.
+It operates Sikorsky HH-60W Jolly Green II aircraft conducting search and rescue missions.

 The squadron was established when the 2nd Air Rescue Squadron was expanded to Group status in 1952.
 Since that time, it has carried out air rescue duties with fixed wing aircraft until 1952, and thereafter with both fixed wing aircraft and helicopters.
 It has been stationed almost continuously in Okinawa since the 1950s.

 History

 Initial activation at Kadena Air Base

 In 1952, Air Rescue Service expanded its existing squadrons to groups.
 In this reorganization, the 2d Air Rescue Squadron became a group, and the 33d Air Rescue Squadron was activated at Kadena Air Base, Okinawa with the mission of the former Flight C of the 2d Squadron.
 The squadron performed search and rescue and recovery missions from Kadena (and later from nearby Naha Air Base until it was discontinued in March 1960.